-But you might be surprised to know that the October through December period traditionally is my busiest time of year, and this year has been no exception.
-In fact, I have to think back many years, back to the Great Recession in 2009 in fact, when fourth quarter activity tailed off, and the very reason why Q4 heats up is the same reason why you think it might lag: The holidays.
+But you might be surprised to know that the 4th quarter traditionally is my busiest time of year, and this year has been no exception.
+In fact, I have to think back many years, back to the Great Recession in 2009, in fact, when year end activity tailed off.
+And the very reason why Q4 heats up is the same reason why you think it might lag: The holidays.

+Seasonality also tends to give actively looking candidates a boost when it comes to hiring.
 People’s calendars this time of year fill up with trips, family gatherings, holiday parties, shopping, you name it.
 That means less time to devote to a job search, so it is a great time to gain an edge because of less competition.

-Contrary to what many people might believe, the next 60 days is a great time to do digital marketing and ecommerce hiring. and a great time to keep your job search in high gear.
+Contrary to what many people might believe, the next 60 days is a great time to do digital marketing and ecommerce hiring, and a great time to keep your job search in high gear.